 The shrub species tested had simultaneous positive effects on an annual plant community through increase in relative abundance and climate buffering while decreasing pollination effects.
 In this case, there may be a trade-off between facilitation for abundance early in life and pollination later.
 The evolution of staggered floral phenology is hypothesized to minimize competition between co-blooming plants for pollination (Mosquin 1971).
 L. tridentata and M. glabrata overlap at the beginning and ends of their phenology (Jennings, 2001).
 This separation may have evolved to minimize this trade-off.
 In the Mojave National Preserve, M. glabrata forms morphologically distinguishable populations (Andre, pcom 2017) which could be due divergence or phenotypic plasticity.
 A first, observational step would be determining if variation in M. glabrata phenology is influenced by the presence or phenology of flowering shrubs.
 The results of this study reveal an interesting system for modelling life-history tradeoffs.
 This work highlights that though species may be benefactors with a positive role within an ecosystem, the effect they have is net and the outcome of both positive and negative interactions.
+Hmm?

+Cut.